 What began as a small fissure of unrest from progressive factions against the staid, elite, and traditional party leaders in the DNC has now become an ever-widening chasm that will hold the Democrats in their self-entombed Purgatory, not only heading into 2018 midterms, but in creating a message for the fast approaching 2020 presidential contest.
 At this point, if Bernie runs in 2020, Trump wins.
 If Bernie declines and the Bernie Bros have had it with the Democrats, Trump wins.

 If the Democrats want to become relevant once again in America, they need to stop the game playing and build a bridge toward socialists and progressives, still fighting for their fuzzy-haired, crotchety leader who has promised a free ride in perpetuity.
 They had better lay that first stone soon, and once built, commence to handing out participation trophies to those Sanders Snowflakes who had their feelings hurt and dreams dashed.
-That’ll get them back in line.We value your comments!
-Please weigh in on our comment section below.
+That’ll get them back in line.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com